transmute-industries/transmute/packages/transmute-compliance-demo/README.md

 # Transmute Compliance Demo

+### Make sure that you have reviewed 'Getting Started' section of the [root README](https://github.com/transmute-industries/transmute) prior to continuing.

 ## Getting Started

 For now, you will need to clone the mono repo and use lerna to run this demo.